-The Yasawa chain is composed of 20 or so sparsely populated and surprisingly barren islands.
-There are no roads, cars, banks or shops and most of the locals live in small, isolated villages, surviving on agriculture and tourism for their livelihoods.
+The chain is composed of 20 or so sparsely populated and surprisingly barren islands.
+There are no roads, cars, banks or shops, and most of the locals live in small remote villages, surviving on agriculture and tourism for their livelihoods.
 Most resorts help make the tourist dollar go further by buying local crops or fish, supporting village schools or sponsoring older kids to get further education on the mainland.

-The land is mostly hilly; four of the larger islands have summits close to 600m above sea level.
+The Yasawas are mostly hilly; four of the larger islands have summits close to 600m above sea level.
 While the relatively dry climate is a plus for visitors, the land is prone to drought.
-During such times the need to conserve water is a priority, and visitors may be asked to take fewer and shorter showers.
+During such times, the need to conserve water is a priority, and you may be asked to take fewer and shorter showers.